sonic-net/SONiC/doc/mgmt/SONiC_OC_PortChannel_Interface_HLD.md

 - Validate min-links, MTU, admin-status and IP address config for PortChannel via CLI, gNMI and REST
     - Verify error returned if min-links value out of supported range
 - Validate addition of ports to PortChannel via CLI, gNMI and REST
+    - Verify error returned if invalid PortChannel ID
     - Verify error returned if port already part of other PortChannel
-    - Validate MTU, speed and list of Vlans permitted on each member link are same as PortChannel
 - Validate removal of ports from PortChannel via CLI, gNMI and REST
     - Verify error returned if PortChannel does not exist
     - Verify error returned if invalid interface given